WLTQ (AM)

-WLTQ (730 AM) is a radio station in Charleston, South Carolina.
-It is owned by Mediatrix SC and it airs a Catholic talk radio format.
+WLTQ (730 AM) is a noncommercial radio station licensed to Charleston, South Carolina, United States.
+It is owned by Mediatrix SC and it airs a Catholic radio format.
 Most of the programming comes from EWTN Radio and is shared with co-owned WCKI in Greer.

-By day, WLTQ is powered at 1,100 watts, using a non-directional antenna.
-But 730 AM is a Canadian and Mexican clear-channel frequency.
-So to avoid interference, WLTQ reduces power at night to 103 watts.
-The AM transmitter is in the West Ashley neighborhood of Charleston, off Wappoo Road.
-Programming is simulcast on 99-watt FM translator W294CJ at 106.7 MHz in Charleston.
+WLTQ's transmitter is sited in the West Ashley neighborhood of Charleston, off Wappoo Road.
+Programming is simulcast on low-power FM translator W294CJ at 106.7 MHz in Charleston.